 If a party fails to pay its fees and share of the administrative fee or the arbitrator compensation deposit, the other party may advance such funds.
 The arbitrator may assess these costs in the award.

-AAA Customer Service 1-800-778-7879
+For more information please contact our customer service department at 1-800-778-7879